 There are few injuries or medical procedures that are more life changing than amputations.
-Whether it’s the loss of a thumb or the loss of a leg, the individual affected will have to undergo a huge amount of readjusting to enable them to live a relatively normal life.
+Whether it’s the loss of a thumb or the loss of a leg, it’s likely to take a long time for you to readjust to an amputation, and it can have a huge effect on how you go about your day-to-day life.

 When you think of an amputation, most people normally think of a leg or an arm – but amputations also include the loss of an ear, a hand or a finger or thumb, a foot or toes, or even the nose.
 Partial amputations of fingers are far more common than whole limb amputations.

 Each type of amputation comes with its own complications:

 No matter what type of amputation you’ve experienced, it’s likely you can seek help to make a claim if it happened in the last three years and was somebody else’s fault.

 The amount of compensation you can receive depends on the type of amputation and how severe it is.

 When making your compensation claim, your solicitor will work hard to get the best possible understanding of how your amputation has affected you and your loved ones, and will fight for a compensation amount which reflects this.

 Under the Judicial College Guidelines, for example, the loss of an arm at the shoulder could be compensated upwards of £128,710, while an amputated middle finger could be compensated in the region of £13,970.

 The loss of part of the index finger may be compensated at around £11,420, while the amputation of the big toe could be compensated in the region of £29,380.
 These amounts are just a ballpark figure, but an expert solicitor will be able to give you a better idea how much you might be able to claim in compensation for your particular injury.